yigitsever/gradecoin-site/content/block_docs.md

 The amount of the reward is determined by `block_reward` field of [`/config`](/config).

 > Place one of your own transactions as the first item in `transaction_list`.
-> Otherwise, someone else will receive the reward!
+> Otherwise, the server will not be able to authenticate you.

 # Mining
 The _mining_ process for the hash involves;